AudioGroupCologne/wavefront-manual/src/objects/walls.md

 All wall types have the following properties:
 - Reflection factor (0-1): The reflection factor determines how much of the wave is reflected when it hits the wall.
 A reflection factor of 0 means that the wave is absorbed completely, while a reflection factor of 1 means that the wave is reflected completely.
-- Hollow (true/false): If a wall is hollow, wave propagation is allowed inside of the wall.
+- Hollow (true/false): If a wall is hollow, wave propagation is allowed inside the wall.
 This can be useful for creating complex waveguides or rooms.

 ## Rectangle Walls